raeleus/skin-composer/README.md

 * Fixed keyboard shortcuts being incorrectly configured on alternative keyboard layouts.
 * Fixed crash bug on Mac.
 * Fixed spinner not accepting numbers starting with a decimal point.
+* Fixed removing a custom property does not remove it from new custom styles.
 * Added custom drawable button to drawables dialog.
 Use this to refer to your classes that inherit from Drawable specified in the new custom class dialog.

 ### Contact ###